-|Low carb & blood sugar||Designed for stable blood sugars and weight maintenance on a nutritious low carb diet.
-Ideal for someone with diabetes or anyone who enjoys a low carb way of eating.|
+|Low carb & blood sugar||Designed to stabilise blood sugars and maintain weight on a nutritious low-carb diet.
+Ideal for someone with diabetes or anyone who enjoys eating low-carb.|

-|Blood sugar & fat loss||Designed for anyone with elevated blood sugars and body fat to lose.|
+|Blood sugar & fat loss||Designed for someone with elevated blood sugars and body fat to lose.|

-|Bodybuilders||Gain muscle without excess body fat.|
+|Bodybuilders||Designed for someone looking to gain muscle without increasing excess body fat.|

-|High protein:energy||High protein:energy ratio for aggressive fat loss.|
+|High protein:energy||Designed with a high protein:energy ratio for aggressive fat loss.|

-|Nutritional keto||Ideal for someone who enjoys a ketogenic way of eating but does not require therapeutic ketone levels.|
+|Nutritional keto||Designed for someone who enjoys eating ketogenic but does not require therapeutic ketone levels.|

-|Therapeutic keto||Designed for people who require therapeutic ketone levels (e.g. for epilepsy, dementia, or Parkinson’s).|
+|Therapeutic keto||Designed for people who require therapeutic ketone levels for specific conditions (e.g., for epilepsy, dementia, or Parkinson’s).|

 |Plant-based||These are the most nutrient-dense plant-based recipes available.|